argoproj/argo-events/api/event-source.md

 <td>
 <p>
-CredentialsFile is the file that contains credentials to authenticate for GCP Deprecated, will be removed in v1.5, use CredentialSecret instead
+CredentialsFile is the file that contains credentials to authenticate for GCP Deprecated: will be removed in v1.5, use CredentialSecret instead
 </p>
 </td>